Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 If you’ve traveled around Texas, you know that there is just no place like Austin.
 It is where the hill country meets the prairie lands and the Colorado River runs right through the heart of the city providing beautiful views from homes, condos and commercial buildings while also providing the backdrop of our hike and bike trail system, live music festivals, restaurants and more.

-The gold mine part comes when a beautiful town with tons to offers converges with a thriving technology core and incentives that Austin and surrounding cities offer to new tech companies to get them to build here.
+The gold mine part comes when a beautiful town with tons to offer converges with a thriving technology core and incentives that Austin and surrounding cities offer to new tech companies to entice them to build here.

 The Silicon Valley has a new home in Austin and the buyers that have moved to Austin in the last 5-10 years have Silicon Valley budgets and are the main force behind the home values increasing year after year.